-What to look for in a new Assessment partner
+What to look for in a new Awarding Organisation

 Time to Switch?
 With education standards evolving, reforms bedding in, and new cohorts coming through, many programme teams are quietly asking an important question:

-Is our current Assessment Organisation still the right fit?
+Is our current Awarding Organisation still the right fit?

-Is our current Assessment Organisation still the right fit?
+Is our current Awarding Organisation still the right fit?

-Not because anything is ‘wrong’ on paper, but because as programmes mature and expectations evolve, it’s healthy to pause and reflect on whether the experience still feels as supportive, responsive and clear as it needs to be.
+Not because anything is ‘wrong’ on paper, but because the experience no longer feels as supportive, responsive or clear as it should.

 1. Responsiveness: can you get answers when you need them?